songster-sa/aws-sw-arch-associate-notes/readme.md

     - .255 - broadcast
 - common port numbers - 80,443,22, 3306(aurora)
 - every ec2 instance has a check to confirm its either src or dest of traffic
-- ASG components - groups, config templates, scaling options
-    - can define lifecycle hooks at pending-wait / termination-wait
-    - when removing an instance - 1st the zone with max instances is chosen, then the instance with oldest launch config is terminated
 - scaling options
     - maintain current levels(no of instance) all time
     - scale manually - mention min/desired capacity